DanielRosillo/Cherry-Star/README.md

 ## More of me...

-## TRY THE NEW WAY TO HANDLE YOUR PASSWORDS IN ANDROID
+## TRY THE NEW WAY TO HANDLE YOUR PASSWORDS ON ANDROID
 https://play.google.com/store/apps/details?id=com.bookmanager.danielrosillo.bookmanager

 ## Cherry* Tree´s;